eevol/application_python/README.md

 - manage_file: the path to the manage.py file to execute migrations etc
 - settings_template: the name of template that will be rendered to create the local settings file; if specified it will be looked up in the application cookbook.
 Defaults to "settings.py.erb" from this cookbook
 - settings: a Hash of additional settings that will be made available to the template
+- secret_key: the secret key written to config
 - database: a block containing additional parameters for configuring the database connection
 - legacy_database_settings: if true, the default settings template will generate legacy database config variables.
 Defaults to false
 - debug: used by the default settings template to control debugging.
 Defaults to false